hashgraph/guardian/docs/guardian/standard-registry/policies/policy-creation/introduction/calculatecontainerblock-and-calculatemathaddonblock.md

 When above code is executed, a new variable, "E1" will be created which would contain the value of the calculation "E0\*10".

+{% hint style="info" %}
+Note: All the expressions available in [Math.js](https://mathjs.org/docs/) are supported by calculateMathAddOnBlock.
+{% endhint %}

 ### Example

 In the input VC is { "field0" : 5 }